marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 workflow       | workflow, workstreams, pfs, baw_authoring, case, bai       | 22.0.1 or 21.0.3
 samples        | Depends on sample        | 21.0.3 or 21.0.1

-Run the following command to deploy the Cloud Pak for Business Automation.
+Run the following command to deploy the Cloud Pak for Business Automation:

 ```shell
 /data/daffy/cp4ba/build.sh <ENVIRONMENT_NAME>